libreswan/libreswan/README.md

 It supports IKEv1 and IKEv2 and has support for most of the extensions (RFC + IETF drafts) related to IPsec, including IKEv2, X.509 Digital Certificates, NAT Traversal, and many others.
-Libreswan uses the native Linux IPsec stack (NETKEY/XFRM) per default.
+Libreswan uses the native Linux IPsec stack XFRM (NETKEY) per default.

 Libreswan was forked from Openswan 2.6.38, which was forked from FreeS/WAN 2.04.
 See the CREDITS files for contributor acknowledgments.